aselshall/eds/HW/project.md

 #### Submission Instructions
 - **Individual-project submission:** If you are working individually, submit a document confirming your individual work for Canvas grading purposes.
 - **Group-project submission:** Fill out the above Peer Assessment Form in either a Word or Excel file.
-Once completed, print it to a PDF file for submission.
+Once completed, print it to a PDF file and submit on Canvas.
 - **Submission process:**: Submit your PDF file to Canvas by the due date.
-Late submissions are subject to penalties.
+Late submissions are subject to penalty of 10% deduction per day.
-- **Consequences of non-submission:** Failure to submit your Peer Assessment form will result in zero credit for this deliverable.
+- **Consequences of non-submission:** Failure to submit your Peer Assessment form will result in zero grade for this deliverable.
 - **Handling non-contributing team members:** If a team member is not meaningfully contributing to the project, please inform the instructor as soon as possible.
 You have the option to remove their name when submitting the project deliverables after discussing with the instructor.
 Clearly indicate this by assigning a score of zero in the peer assessment for that individual and in the additinal comments section.